 AHMED

-I realized much later.
-That the best thing that happened to me upon arriving at King Faisal University, in Dammam, Saudi Arabia, was that I was assigned Ahmed Al Roashid as my teaching assistant.
+I realized later that the best thing that happened to me upon arriving at King Faisal University, in Dammam, Saudi Arabia, was that I was assigned Ahmed Al Roashid as my teaching assistant.
 Ahmed was around 20 years old.
-He was a quiet unassuming slender man of average stature.
+He was a quiet, unassuming, slender man of average height.
 He had graduated from the same program the previous year.
-I was told by a colleague, who had him as a student, that he was a hard worker, and indeed I found him to be an extraordinarily reliable, thoughtful and helpful man.
+I was told by a colleague, who had him as a student, that he was a hard worker, and indeed I found him to be an extraordinarily reliable, thoughtful, and helpful man.

 I was assigned to teach basic design.
 It was a course in organizing perceptual concepts into graphic and spatial expressions.
 These classes were to be taught in English.
-Many of the students had not learned English sufficiently well to express their ideas well enough so that I could help them develop their concepts into a physical/spatial expression.
-It was Ahmed’s job to help me with communication in these cases.
-This kind of translation concerned more than mere language, it also included translation of foreign cultural concepts to me which were embedded in the student’s ideas.
-Consequently Ahmed and I worked closely.
+Several of the students had not learned English sufficiently well to express their ideas so that I could help them develop their concepts into a physical/spatial expression.
+Ahmed and I worked closely.
 He would be next to me when I was assisting a student.
 He would translate the more subtle aspects of the student’s ideas, if there were any, and help the student to think more deeply when there weren’t.
+It was Ahmed’s job to help me with communication in these cases.
+This kind of translation concerned more than mere language; it also included explaining Saudi Arabian cultural concepts to me.
+Aspects of the culture, that were fundamental to the ideas the student wished to convey through their designs.

-The tuition money had been sent to a bank on the opposite side of the Kingdom.
-I did not locate it for six months.
-However, I returned Ahmed’s money a couple of weeks later after going to the finance department window for the cash payment of my monthly salary.
+The tuition money had been sent to a branch of my bank on the opposite side of the Kingdom.
+I did not receive the school money until six months later.
+However, Ahmed did not have to wait that long.
+I returned his money a couple of weeks later, after receiving my first monthly salary.

 Copyright 8/3/2021, by Theodore Lundy, Architect